Leftover Panettone Recipe Ideas

 Tuesday, December 6, 2011

-Here is one of our favorite ways to eat macaroni salad.
+Here is one of our favorite ways to eat macaroni salad made with pasta and antipasto mixed into it.

-We love it with tuna pasta salad it's perfect anytime with any other meal or by itself.
+We love a mixture of meats or this can be made with all seafood also, it's perfect anytime with any other meal or by itself.

 Sometimes we can just enjoy a big plate full of this macaroni salad with a big hunk of crusty bread and butter and it's a whole meal.